jukesbox/BBC-Blackjack/README.md

 Functionality-based considerations:
-- Allowing multiple decks to be used - avoiding card-counting [to be added throughout development]
+- Allowing multiple decks to be used - avoiding card-counting

 # What have I learned?

 I find that I learn something every time I write code.
-Here, I have learned about printing in colour in the terminal with python, and also made my first ASCII art!
+Here, I have learned about printing in colour in the terminal with Python, and also made my first ASCII art!

 # References